natesaint/dominating-set-finder/README.md

 4 5
 ```

-To use more files, simply make another call to the checkDominatingSet() function in main() specifying the filename you wish to test.
+To use more files, simply make another call to the checkDominatingSet() function in main() specifying the file name you wish to test.